Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

-\end{small} Thus, the trainable parameters are now substantially reduced in this manner.
-Delving deeper, FacT~\cite{jie2023fact} proposes a tensorization-decomposition framework, which involves tensorizing the weights of PVMs into a single 3D tensor and then decomposing their increments into lightweight factors.
-This approach efficiently stores weight increments, offering a novel way to handle the parameters of PVMs.
-Following FacT, EFFT~\cite{chen2023aggregate} aims to minimize redundancies both within and across layers, without increasing computational latency.
-This method exemplifies how tensor decomposition can be leveraged for more efficient model tuning.
-Beyond pre-trained weight matrices, other works have explored different parameters of PVMs.
-SSF~\cite{lian2022scaling} integrates learnable scale and shift parameters to adjust features and then reparameterizes these into the MLP layer.
-RepAdapter~\cite{luo2023towards} demonstrates that adapter modules can be seamlessly integrated into PVMs via structural reparameterization, thereby achieving zero cost during inference.
+This method exemplifies the potential of tensor decomposition as a powerful tool to optimize model tuning processes.
+Beyond adapting pre-trained weight matrices, other works have explored alternative parameters within PVMs.
+For example, SSF~\cite{lian2022scaling} incorporates learnable scale and shift parameters to adjust feature representations, subsequently reparameterizing these adjustments in the MLP layer.
+RepAdapter~\cite{luo2023towards} highlights that adapter modules can be seamlessly integrated into PVMs through structural reparameterization, enabling efficient adaptation with zero inference overhead.